Nay_ho_tze's Medicine Musings

 --NHT

-***The word mandala means 'circle' in Sanskrit, the ancient language of Hinduism, and a mandala is a symbolic representation of the Universe in art form ... mandalas appear in sacred art in both Hinduism and Tibetan Buddhism as well as in American Indian cultures -- for example, with Navajo mandala sand paintings and the medicine wheel in general ... the ancient idea behind mandalas is driven by a primal belief that sees geometry as the purest expression of the created.
+***The word mandala means 'circle' in Sanskrit, the ancient language of Hinduism, - a mandala is a symbolic representation of the Universe in art form ... mandalas appear in sacred art in both Hinduism and Tibetan Buddhism as well as in American Indian cultures -- for example, with Navajo mandala sand paintings and the medicine wheel in general ... the ancient idea behind mandalas is driven by a primal belief that sees geometry as the purest expression of the created.

 ----------------------------------------------